Citizenry/platform/docs/development-and-code/setup_alternatives/xampp.md

     * In the search results, right-click Notepad and select Run as administrator.
   * Open the file: `C:\Windows\System32\Drivers\etc\hosts`
     * When doing this from the Notepad "File" > "Open" menu action, you should make sure to change the default file filter from "Text Documents (.txt)" to "All Files"
-  * Update the file, add a line at the bottom with these contents: `127.0.0.1 api.ushahidi.test`
+  * Update the file, add a line at the bottom with these contents: `127.0.0.1 api.streetsignal.test`
 * Linux / Mac :
   * Open the `/etc/hosts` file in an editor with administrator privileges (i.e. with the terminal command `sudo nano /etc/hosts`)
-  * Update the file, appending a line with these contents: `127.0.0.1 api.ushahidi.test`
+  * Update the file, appending a line with these contents: `127.0.0.1 api.streetsignal.test`

 #### Configure the platform/httpdocs/.htaccess file